 - Do not sit for long periods of time (especially with your legs crossed).

 - Wearing comfortable shoes that fit well can prevent many foot ailments.

-- The size of your feet changes as you grow older so always have your feet measured before buying shoes.
+- The size of your feet changes as you grow older.
+Always have your feet measured before buying shoes.

 - The best time to measure your feet is at the end of the day when your feet are largest.

-- Most of us have one foot that is larger than the other, so fit your shoe to your larger foot.
+- Most of us have one foot that is larger than the other.
+Fit your shoe to your larger foot.